Contributing Factors in Accidents

 High-speed accidents also often occur on rural roads in Pennsylvania.
 These accidents are often severe or even fatal in some cases.
 That's because many of these accidents involve head-on collisions on two-lane roads without lane dividers.

-According to the Pennsylvania Department of Transportation Crash Facts and Statistics, 2013, 322 speed-related accident fatalities were reported that year, a drop from the 371 fatalities in 2012.
-While any decline in fatalities is welcome news, each loss of life on Pennsylvania roads represents a person who touched many lives.
+Each loss of life on Pennsylvania's roads represents a person who touched many lives.
 Families and friends are always devastated when a loved one dies in a speeding accident.

 Combining drugs and driving can be just as dangerous as drunk driving.
 While it can be difficult to prosecute someone for driving under the influence of drugs, Pennsylvania does have a "per se" drugged driving law, which makes it illegal to operate a motor vehicle with any detectable amount of certain drugs in the driver's system.